Efficiency in Multiple-Type Housing Markets: Introduction

-In Section~\ref{discussion}, we conclude with a discussion of our results and how they relate to the literature.
+In Section~\ref{discussion}, we provide a discussion of our results and how they relate to the literature.
+Section~\ref{sec:conclusion} concludes.
 In Appendix~\ref{section:Appendix1}, we provide the proofs of our results that are not included in the main text.
 In Appendix~\ref{section:Appendix2}, we provide several examples to establish the logical independence of the properties in our characterizations.